Product Guide

-Furniture corners send roughly 67,000 children to emergency rooms every year, according to the CPSC — and the vast majority of those injuries happen in the child's own home, on furniture the family sees every day.
-Coffee tables.
-Hearths.
-TV stands.
-The corner of a dresser that's been in the bedroom for a decade without ever being a problem.
-Then your child starts pulling up to stand, and suddenly it's all you can see.
+Furniture corners send roughly 67,000 children to emergency rooms every year, according to the CPSC, and most of those injuries happen at home, on furniture families see everyday.
+Coffee tables, hearths, TV stands, or the corner of a dresser that’s sat in the bedroom for a decade without ever being a problem.
+Then your child starts pulling up to stand, and suddenly it’s all you can see.

-I've tested corner guards in every color and material you can imagine.
+I’ve tested corner guards in almost every color and material you can imagine.
 White ones on a dark walnut coffee table look like bandages.
-Foam ones in primary colors look like a toddler's art project.
-And here's the thing: ugly safety gear gets removed.
-I've watched it happen in my own house.
-My husband quietly peeled off a set of bright yellow foam corners about three weeks after I installed them because — and I quote — "they looked ridiculous."
-We had a conversation about that.
+Foam ones in primary colors look like a toddler’s art project.
+And here’s what I’ve learned: if your safety gear is ugly, it just doesn’t stay on.
+I’ve watched it happen in my own house more than once.
+My husband quietly peeled off a set of bright yellow foam corners about three weeks after I installed them because, "they looked ridiculous."

 Clear silicone protectors survive that conversation.
-They sit flush against the surface, take on the color and grain of whatever they're mounted on, and mostly disappear.
-Guests don't comment on them.
+They sit flush against the surface, take on the color and grain of whatever they’re mounted on, and mostly disappear.
+Guests rarely notice or comment on them.
 You stop seeing them yourself.
 And because they stay on, they continue protecting your child.

-The material matters for protection, too.
-Silicone has natural give — it compresses on impact rather than cracking or crumbling — and it doesn't harden over time the way some foam products do.
-A silicone corner guard installed today will still absorb impact the same way two years from now.
+The material matters for protection too.
+Silicone has natural give, it compresses on impact rather than cracking or crumbling, and it doesn’t harden over time the way some foam products do.
+A silicone corner guard installed today will still absorb impact the same way two years from now as it does on day one.

 The Adhesive Is Everything

 The protector itself is almost secondary.
-What actually determines whether a corner guard works is how it sticks.
+What actually determines whether a corner guard works is how well it adheres.

-3M VHB (Very High Bond) adhesive is the standard to look for.
-It's what industrial manufacturers use to bond metal panels on vehicles and buildings, and it holds on furniture surfaces — glass, wood, laminate, stone — without the bubbling and peeling you get from generic double-sided tape.
+3M VHB (Very High Bond) adhesive is the standard to look for in high-quality corner protectors.
+It’s what industrial manufacturers use to bond metal panels on vehicles and buildings, and it holds on furniture surfaces, glass, wood, laminate, stone, without the bubbling and peeling you get from generic double-sided tape.
 When I installed six different corner guard brands last spring for a comparison test, the two that failed within a month both used generic adhesive.
 The 3M VHB-backed ones are still on my coffee table.

 • Temperature at installation affects curing.
 Apply in a room-temperature environment, not a cold garage or a surface that’s been in direct sunlight.